Jjony-dev/bird-game-clone/README.md

 ## Credits

-This example contains images and soudns from [Kenney](https://www.kenney.nl/)
+This example contains images and sounds from [Kenney](https://www.kenney.nl/)

 ## License